w3c/html-ruby/explainers/ruby-tts.md

   > so we could specify a particular approach,
   > such as innermost annotation being treated as `ruby-type=phonetic`,
   > and all others being treated as `ruby^type=complementary`.
-  > This could however result it worse results
+  > This could however result in worse results
   > than what the user agent could have determined on its own.